shopware/docs/guides/plugins/plugins/api/customer-specific-pricing.md

 The Customer-specific pricing feature allows massive advances in the pricing model capabilities in the Shopware 6 ecosystem.

-The API interface exposed by this module allows the user to operate a set of commands which will enable the granular ''overriding'' of prices via an external data repository or ERP system.
+The API interface exposed by this module allows the user to operate a set of commands which will enable the granular overriding of prices via an external data repository or ERP system.
 This is achieved by defining a custom relationship between the current price and the Customer entity.

 ## Pre-requisites and setup